srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

 # Asymmetric routing with SR Linux in EVPN VXLAN fabrics

-This post dives deeper into the asymmetric routing model on SR Linux.
+This post dives deeper into the asymmetric routing model[^1] for EVPN VXLAN fabrics on SR Linux.
 The topology in use is a 3-stage Clos fabric with BGP EVPN and VXLAN, with

 * server `s1` single-homed to `leaf1`